nobleaustine/SSD/README.md

 # SSD
-Semantic Segmentation of annotated CT images with and without contrast using diffusion
+organ segmentaion of pigs using annotated CT images with and without contrast using semantic segmentation through diffusion